waexe

-Based between French- and German-speaking part Switzerland, our collective is made up of four members.
+Based between French- and German-speaking part Switzerland, our collective is active in Switzerland and abroad.

 Izabela Orzelowska (she/her) is a performance artist, dancer and choregrapher.
 She holds a BA in Contemporary Dance from CODARTS (NL) and a MA in Expanded Theatre Studies from HKB (CH).
 After three impactful years at Stadt Theater Bern, she embarked on a career as an independent artist participating in over 20 projects in Switzerland and abroad.
 In recognition of her talent and contributions, she has received scholarships from the Ministry of Culture in Poland (dance) and the Canton of Bern (music).
 In 2021 she created, together with Gonzague Rebetez, their first production : “Only The Dead Fish Goes With The Flow,” which marked the beginning of their creative collaboration, resulating in creation of WÆXE.
 Between 2024-2026, Izabela will represent Südpol, Luzern in the Swiss edition of Dance and Dramaturgy workshop.
 Several times world jazz dance champion, she teaches internationally (Switzerland, Poland, South Korea, Germany and Norway).
 Since 2023, Izabela has been a teacher and choreographer at Musical Factory (LU).
 In addition to dance, Izabela has a passion for electronic music production and DJing.
 She also composes soundtracks for independent dance productions.